tunabelly/LetsMove/README.md

 Requirements
 ------------
-Builds and runs on Mac OS X 10.8 or higher.
-Does NOT support sandboxed applications.
+- Builds and runs on Mac OS X 10.8 or higher.
+- This version is built around and requires ARC.
+- Does NOT support sandboxed applications.

 Usage
 -----